dilipthelip/ApacheKafka/README.md

 	-	Single partion for global ordering.
 	-	Consumer handling for ordering.
 -	The more partions the longer the leader fail-over time.

+### Fault Tolerance:

+-	Broker Failure
+-	Network issue
+-	Disk Failure

+-	If one of the broker fails, then the zookeeper knows about it and assigns the request to the available broker.
+-	The producers and consumers will be updated with the latest metadata.But the previous messages that were lost in the previous partion will not be accessible.
+-